Death-thekidd/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 A function that prints a string, followed by a new line, to stdout.
 ## 4-print_rev.c
 A function that prints a string, in reverse, followed by a new line.
+## 5-rev_string.c
+A function that reverses a string.